Admissions Requirements

 All applicants follow the general admission requirements of the college.
 In addition, students planning to enter the Surgical Technology program must fulfill the following criteria:

-• Submit a completed application for admission or eform by May 10 (Spring grades used)
+• Submit a completed eform by May 10 (Spring grades used)

 • Submit all college transcripts